jo-collier-engineering/jo-collier-engineering/README.md

 - Built performant graphs, tables, and forecasting tools used by clients managing 20,000+ facilities and millions of data points
 - Led the iterative development of a supply chain engagement tool, improving data transparency and boosting daily user engagement
 - Collaborated cross-functionally to deliver pixel-perfect, accessible UIs that complied with strict ESG regulations like PACT
-- Audited the platform for accessibility, delivered team-wide a11y training, and implemented AI guardrails to ensure long-term compliance
+- Audited the platform for accessibility and delivered team-wide a11y documentation
 - Managed sprint planning and roadmap alignment; translated product requirements into user stories and delegated across the team
 - Supported long-term engineering growth through mentoring, pair programming, and onboarding new developers
-- Drove support readiness by writing documentation, playbooks, and incident response processes
+- Drove the support team set up by writing documentation, playbooks, and incident response processes

 ### 🎨 Global Freelancer Marketplace
 **Software Engineer @ Twine (2020–2022)**